voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2018-01-14 - 5.3.0 - API Version set in header by default, Events API, Orders API, added missing methods to Customers, Distributions and Campaigns modules.
 * 2017-09-28 - 5.2.0 - Support for additional ValidationRules properties, additional examples, license info update.
 * 2017-09-19 - 5.1.2 - Fix creating VoucherifyError from Retrofit errors, fix typo in RedeemVoucherBuilder.
 * 2017-08-21 - 5.1.1 - Added metadata to VoucherValidationResponse.